1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Vegas Cowboy and Country Trinity

-Based on vocal behavior of young children and relatives in the animal kingdom, scholars have hypothesized that singing predates spoken language.
-Indeed, there is evidence for the idea that humans developed music first, thus providing the foundation for development of spoken language (Moore, Kimberly Sena.
+Based on vocal behavior of young children and our relatives in the animal kingdom, scholars have hypothesized that singing predates spoken language, appearing during the middle Paleolithic era or earlier.
+Indeed, there is some evidence for the idea that humans developed music first, thus providing the foundation for the development of spoken language (Moore, Kimberly Sena.
 "Which Came First: Music or Language?"
 Psychology Today, Sept.
 20, 2012).

 vocal_anatomy_icon Vocal Anatomy